 Looking to vacation on Kauai without breaking the bank?
 Here is our 7 day budget friendly Kauai itinerary.
 All the activities suggested in the post are completely free.
 Yes, you read it right, FREE!
 Experience the beauty of Kauai on a budget.
 As you will see, since we not only enjoy sightseeing but also eating, we have included some food recommendations, obviously those aren’t free.
+Don’t forget to check out our Best Happy Hour on Kauai and Best Food on Kauai.

 Day 1 – Arrive on Kauai